 The amendments will be serially numbered.
-Incorporation of an amendment in this document is to be recorded by inserting the amendment number, signing in the appropriate column and inserting the date of making the amendment.
+Incorporation of an amendment in this document is to be recorded by inserting the amendment number, JAC approval reference number in appropriate column and inserting the date of making the amendment.
 The original document shall be under the custody of CE (A), CEMILAC.
-The copy of the amendment sheet along with the amendment pages will be made available to the stakeholders.
+The copy of the amended document will be made available to all the stakeholders.

-Sl.
-No Amendment No Date of Amendment Amended Page Nos Remarks (Details of Amendment) Signature of Competent Authority
+\$ Sl.
+No. Amendment No. Date of Amendment Amended Page Nos Remarks (Details of Amendment) JAC Approval Reference No.